 As children move up through the year groups we do try to encourage them to take responsibility for their belongings and remember to bring items into school.
 However, if your child does forget to bring something into school you can bring this in to the school office and we will endeavour to deliver this to class for your child.

 How do I pay for educational visits?

 If your child is due to take part in an educational visit, information will be sent out to you at the time.
 We would encourage you to pay by using our online payments system (Parentmail).
-If you need to pay by cash or cheque (made payable to Dudley MBC please) this should be sent to your child’s class teacher in a sealed envelope with your child’s name, class and name of visit on the front, along with any relevant paperwork.

 How do I pay for school lunches?